 5. November and December of Process Year:

 b. the Dean and, if the Affected Faculty so choose, a selected representative of the Affected Faculty, present the Proposal to the Council of Deans for discussion and comment;

 6. Spring Term of Process Year:

 The Dean and, if the Affected Faculty so choose, a selected representative of the Affected Faculty, present the proposal at the first regularly scheduled University Council meeting of the Spring term.
 Before the end of the Spring term, the University Council will vote on whether to recommend approval of the Proposal to the President.
 This vote is advisory to the President who will then decide whether to approve the Proposal and discontinue the academic program or department.

 7. Post Continuation Employment:

-If, after the above process is completed, the President decides to discontinue a department or academic program, employment for department or program faculty members with continuing appointment or tenure will be continued for at least one academic year following the President’s decision.
+If, after the above process is completed, the President decides to discontinue a department or academic program, employment for the Affected Faculty will be continued for at least one academic year following the President’s decision.
 Per the definition of Affected Faculty, this does not apply to faculty whose contracts do not extend beyond the effective date of the discontinuation.